-Let’s not forget that this is a country whose citizens survive on meager rations, so always bear in mind that as a visitor in a home stay, you are on the tail end of this, and that supermarket offerings are limited.
+Let’s not forget that this country’s citizens survive on rations.
+So always remember that as a visitor in a homestay, you are on the tail end of this, where supermarket and market offerings are limited.

-Cuban Dishes to Try
+Cuban Food to Try

-Food at a Cuba Casa Particular
+The Food at a Casa Particular

 Cuban Restaurants & Street Food